Doom modding: Development of Doom

-Utilities and WADs
+Utilities and first mods

 Immediately after the initial shareware release of Doom on December 10, 1993, players began working on various tools to modify the game.
-On January 26, 1994, Brendon Wyber released the first public domain version of the Doom Editing Utility (DEU) program on the Internet, a program created by Doom fans which made it possible to create entirely new levels.
+On January 26, 1994, Brendon Wyber released the first public domain version of the Doom Editing Utility (DEU) program on the Internet, a program for creating new levels.
 DEU continued development until May 21.
 It was made possible by Matt Fell's release of the Unofficial Doom specifications.
 Shortly thereafter, Doom players became involved with further enhancing DEU.
-Raphaël Quinet spearheaded the program development efforts and overall project release, while Steve Bareman led the documentation effort and creation of the DEU Tutorial.
+Raphaël Quinet spearheaded the program's development efforts and overall project release, while Steve Bareman led the documentation effort and creation of the DEU Tutorial.
 More than 30 other people also helped with the effort and their names appear in the README file included with the program distribution.
-Yadex, a fork of DEU 5.21 for Unix systems running the X Window System, was later released under the GNU/GPL license.
+Yadex, a fork of DEU 5.21 for Unix systems running the X Window System, was later released under the GNU GPL license.
 Carmack released the source code for the utilities used to create the game, but these were programmed in Objective-C, for NeXT workstations, and were therefore not directly usable by the mass userbase of IBM PC compatible.

 Jeff Bird is credited with creating the first custom WAD for Doom, called Origwad, on March 7, 1994.
 Soon, many players were creating custom WADs and sharing them over AOL, the CompuServe forums, and other Internet-based channels.
 Many of the WADs were made in the style of the base game, others were based on existing TV series, films, or original themes.
-Some of the id Software staff were impressed by some of the WADs.
-John Carmack later said the following about a Star Wars-themed modification:
+Some of the id Software staff were impressed by some of the WADs; John Carmack later said the following about a Star Wars-themed modification:

 I still remember the first time I saw the original Star Wars DOOM mod.
 Seeing how someone had put the Death Star into our game felt so amazingly cool.
 I was so proud of what had been made possible, and I was completely sure that making games that could serve as a canvas for other people to work on was a valid direction.